wlandau/downsize/cran-comments.md

 WARNING 'qpdf' is needed for checks on size reduction of PDFs
 ```

 However, at the end of the check, the total number of `R CMD CHECK` warnings was shown as zero.
 I expect this warning came about because I have a vignette (HTML, not pdf, though) and I was using a brand new Amazon Web Services EC2 instance.
+No pdf files are in the build.